 The breeder, Georjean Hertzwig, met me at the gate with a warm handshake.
 She was a slender woman, I guessed somewhere in her late forties.
 There was nothing fussy about her; she was wearing a barn coat and jeans.
 As she motioned me through the first of three gates, she mentioned that she’d been expecting another party, but it was fine that I was early, and would I like to go see the puppies.

 I was close on her heels as we went through the next gate to get to the field where the puppies were romping.
 I could see four or five pudgy little bodies bouncing off each other as we approached.
 They were all so full of life.

 Georjean clicked the latch on the last gate that gave us entrance into the enclosure, when I saw, from across the field, a furry black-and-white blur making a dash for my legs.
 I scooped it up before it crashed into me.

 I held her up at arm’s length.
-There were the little tan eyebrows, and the white granny shawl, and the blaze that went clear up and over her little noggin.
+There were the little tan eyebrows, the white granny shawl, and the blaze that went clear up and over her little noggin.
 Not that I needed to conduct the inspection.
 I knew.
 As sure as I was standing there, I knew.
 I’d found her.